Photo and story by William Green / Contributing Writer

 The Pam Wright Chair in Entrepreneurship Business Plan Competition, organized by the Jones College of Business, is a multi-stage contest that challenges participating students to identify an unmet market need and develop a creative and competent business plan.
 Thirteen teams were selected to participate from an initial pool of 25 applicants.

 On Wednesday, those 13 teams were competing in the trade show and elevator pitch round to be one of the four finalists to advance to the final presentation on April 18.
 The teams, led by students and their friends and family, exhibited posters and props that represented their business plans.
-Faculty, industry judges and students quizzed them on their research and evaluated their proposals.
+Faculty, industry judges, and students quizzed them on their research and evaluated their proposals.
+These quizzes were used to test the knowledge of these young entrepreneurs.
+For instance, a student demonstrated her financial plan, stating that she used an accounting company well versed in Bookkeeping in Melbourne to ensure that her startup was financially secure.

 From pedal taverns to pizza delivery, the plans varied widely and reflected the diversity of interests and backgrounds the teams brought to bear in the competition.